rbisdorff/Digraph3/docSphinx/tutorial.rst

    Pairwise comparison of the two best-ranked movies

-Four out of the fifteen critics have not seen one or the other of these two movies.
+Six out of the fifteen critics have not seen one or the other of these two movies.
 Notice the higher significance (3) that is granted to two locally renowned movie critics, namely *JH* and *VT*.
 Their opinion counts for three times the opinion of the other critics.
-All critics that have seen both movies, except critic *MR*, state that *mv_QS* is rated at least as good as *mv_RR* and the balance of positive against negative opinions amounts to +11, a characteristic value which positively validates the outranking situation with a majority of (11/19 + 1.0) / 2.0 = 79%.
+All nine critics that have seen both movies, except critic *MR*, state that *mv_QS* is rated at least as well as *mv_RR* and the balance of positive against negative opinions amounts to +11, a characteristic value which positively validates the outranking situation with a majority of (11/19 + 1.0) / 2.0 = 79%.

-The complete table of pairwise majority margins of global '*at least as good rated*' opinions, ranked by the same rule as shown in the heat map above (see Fig. 64), may be shown as follows.
+The complete table of pairwise majority margins of global '*at least as well rated as*' opinions, ranked by the same rule as shown in the heat map above (see Fig. 64), may be shown as follows.

 >>> ranking = g.computeNetFlowsRanking()
 >>> g.showHTMLRelationTable(actionsList=ranking, ndigits=0,\